spooozy/pet-phone-book/CONTRIBUTING.md

         - the "What" section: task description, specific requirements or steps to complete the task.
     - Use proper labels if needed.
 1. Assign task to yourself (including people who might work on the task).
+1. It is important to check before creating a branch whether you are in another one.
+The active branch is indicated with an asterisk "*".
+Check this with:
+    ```bash
+    git branch
+    ```
+    If you are in a different branch, then switching to the `main` branch is easy:
+    ```bash
+    git checkout main
+    ```
+    Always ensure `main` is up-to-date before creating new branches.
+    ```bash
+    git pull origin main
+    ```

 1. Make a short-lived branch from the latest version of the `main` branch:
     ```bash
     git checkout -b <issue-number>-<name-of-the-branch>